kineticadb/kinetica-3d-service/README.md

 ## Feature Table Reference

 The tables are kept in the Kinetica `3DBASIN` schema by default.
 This schema can be configured in the `application.properties` file.
+Table create scripts are available under the '/ddl' directory.

 ### gvis_sphere_events